kouphax/flic/README.md

 - groups of users (defined by a predicate)
 - percentage of users

 The effects are componded.
 So if you deactivate a specific user but they are part of a specific group or match against the baseline percentage of activated users they will still see the feature.
 To this end - this is NOT an access control mechanism for restricting access.
 Well its not intended to be anyway.
 YMMV.

 ## Usage

-Get it
+Get it into your `project.clj` dependencies

 ```clojure
 [flic "0.0.1"]